Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Results

 \subsection{Detuning energy spectrum}

-To understand the operation of the strained graphene spin qubit, we analyze the detuning effect in a DQD configuration (for $y_0$=5.2nm).
-The detuning is introduced by modifying the electrostatic potential to represent an asymmetric $p$–$n$ junction,
+To understand the operation of the strained graphene spin qubit, we analyze the detuning effect in a DQD configuration (located at $y_0$=5.2 nm).
+The detuning is introduced by modifying the electrostatic potential to represent an asymmetric $p$-$n$ junction~\cite{Williams2007,Beenakker2007,Wang2012,Kochan2017,Pereira2009},

-where $\delta$ denotes the displacement of the $p$–$n$ junction interface and $\xi$ controls the sharpness of the interface.
-This potential profile ensures a realistic description of junction formation, allowing the interface mode to be tuned in energy.